 - If you don’t like working with a particular client but need the income from the project, raise you’re rate – a lot: This way, the client can pay a premium for your services, which balances out the negative side of working with a client that you’re not fond of.

-When To Lower your Freelance Rates or Work For Free
+When To Lower your Freelance Rates

 You can always raise or lower your rates depending on the client and project.
 Here are two good scenarios when it is beneficial to lower your rate – or even work for free.